Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 These higher level choices are converted into specific courses of action:

 **2.1 Data**
-Much of a modeling effort is spent on trivial. time-consuming data tasks, especially data wrangling.
+Much of a modeling effort is spent on trivial, time-consuming data tasks, especially data wrangling.
 Having a clear view on what is needed saves considerable time.

 **2.2 Drivers**
-Develop a list of ptential drivers based on a) theory, and b) expert opinions.
+Develop a list of ptential drivers based on a) theory, and b) expert opinions, but do not c) test any conceivable driver except if you use philosophy 1.221, in which case you do not do a) and b).

 **2.3 Model Development**
 This is based on